General Provisions, Rules, and Descriptions

 Hunting with archery, muzzleloaders, shotguns firing single slug and rimfire rifles only

 Only youth mentor hunting allowed, only one mentor per youth may hunt.

 Hunting: deer, elk, small game.

-Hunting: deer, elk, antelope, waterfowl, dove, rabbits, prairie dogs.
+Hunting: deer, elk, pronghorn, waterfowl, dove, rabbit, prairie dog

-Watchable wildlife March 1-August 15 allowed only above the natural bluff 75 yards from water on the north edge of STL.
+From March 1-Aug.
+15, watchable wildlife activites allowed only above natural bluff 75 yards from water on N edge of property.